montehurd/mediawiki-quickstart/README.md

 Once started, you can `tail -f index.log` in a separate terminal window to follow along live

-# Overriding MediaWiki 'LocalSettings.php' values
+# Adding/overriding MediaWiki 'LocalSettings.php' values

 To apply custom MediaWiki settings during `./fresh_install`, add a file to the `import-on-fresh-install/` folder such as: